 We passed Hobart and continued to Huonville where we had planned to spend the night.
 10 km west of Huonville is a nice campground beautifully placed in the mountains, the Huon Bush Retreats.

-At the entrance we found a big stop sign and a small book with some very detailed explanation how to drive on the steep gravel road to the reception.
+At the entrance, we found a big stop sign and a small book with some very detailed explanation of how to drive on the steep gravel road to the reception.

 They have nice big campsites with enough distance to your neighbor.